bdwain/uglify-bug/README.md

-## Demo of bug in uglify or babel-polyfill or chrome
+## Demo of bug in uglify or webpack uglify plugin or babel-polyfill or chrome

+I started with create-react-app's canary build (because it needs webpack 2 to reproduce the issue).

+    create-react-app my-app --scripts-version react-scripts@canary

-By adding babel-polyfill to the standard create-react-app app, a bug is caused in chrome 51 (no other versions seem to be affected).
-It onkly happens in production mode (yarn build, not yarn start).
+By importing babel-polyfill in the entry point, a bug is caused in chrome 51 (no other versions seem to be affected).
+It only happens in production mode (yarn build, not yarn start).
 If the uglify js plugin is commented out, the bug does not happen.

 in the console: